The Douglas H. Pimlott Award is Nature Canada’s highest honour.

 - The Awards Committee will review the nominations, acquire such additional information as is required to rate the nominee, and recommend the Awardees to the Board, for ratification.

-- The Nature Canada Board shall confer the Douglas H. Pimlott Award to the recipient at the Annual Banquet or the next earliest opportunity.
+- The Nature Canada Board shall confer the Douglas H. Pimlott Award to the recipient at the Annual General Meeting or other appropriate opportunity.

 - On the recommendation of the Committee, a file may remain active for 3 years or until an award is made to the nominee, whichever comes first.
-The President shall contact the nominator for each active file well in advance of the published deadline to ask if there are any appropriate additions to the file.
+Nominations must be received by 5pm EST on May 1st of each year for consideration for that year’s award.

 The Douglas H. Pimlott Award consists of the following:

-- a story in Nature Canada publications describing the accomplishments for which the recipient won the award;
+- a story on the Nature Canada website describing the accomplishments of the recipient;

 - the presentation of a sculpture, painting or other work of art with a plaque bearing an appropriate inscription;